-- Vocational Rehabilitation Support Services - Career and Technical Education Programs - Pre-Employment Career Development and Transition Services - Pre-Apprenticeship and Registered Apprenticeship provide detailed information to students with disabilities about training, education, and career opportunities.
+- Vocational Rehabilitation Support Services - Career and Technical Education Programs - Pre-Employment Career Development and Transition Services - Pre-Apprenticeship and Registered Apprenticeship

+Vocational Rehabilitation Support Services: These services are needed to provide evaluation of students to ensure their educational goals are attainable.
+In addition, staff members will provide detailed information to students with disabilities about training, education, and career opportunities.
 This will assist the students and their VR counselors across the state to develop better individual plans for employment.
 In addition, it will assist with referrals for individuals with disabilities that are currently working in sub-minimum wage, with training, education, and career options available that lead to competitive integrated employment.